happycod3r/WinGPT/docs/README.md

 ## [Notes](#notes)

 > This an early ***Beta*** release of WinGTP.
 It's at a point where everything is completely functional yet vastly unpolished.
-I have not encountered any bugs that I have not fixed already yet so ... fingers crossed it stays that way!
 > Any feedback is always appreciated.
 I started this from scratch over the past two weeks so there is still a ton to do.

 ---

 ## [Install](#install)
+Currently there is no installer yet as WinGTP is still being actively developed.
+You can use it simply by running the `init.py` file with **Python 3.11** or higher or by using the included `wingtp-v0.1.0.bat` file which will run it for you.

+Soon an executable will be available! once I feel version 1 is polished enough I'll bundle everything and release an executable for you to use, as running things from the command line isn't ideal for everyone.

-To download and use WinGTP follow choose an install method and follow the corresponding steps.
+To download and use WinGTP choose an install method and follow the corresponding steps.
 Once fininshed jump to the [Usage](#usage) section.

 > You need a free OpenAI API key to finish the setup.
 If you don't already have
 > one you can find one at [https://openai.com/](https://openai.com/)